Personal profile

 See my Google Scholar page for publications.

-I have worked in the Politics department since 2013.
-I was the Managing Editor, for the whole of its existence from 2014-23, of the cross-disciplinary Transforming Capitalism book series published by Rowman & Littlefield International, and I am on the Editorial Board for the journal Art & the Public Sphere.
+I am a critical political economist who has worked in the Politics department since 2013.
+I was the Managing Editor, for the whole of its existence from 2014-23, of the cross-disciplinary Transforming Capitalism book series published by Rowman & Littlefield International (now under the Bloomsbury umbrella), and I am on the Editorial Board for the journal Art & the Public Sphere.
 Also, I was the Chair of the Critical Political Economy Research Network of the European Sociological Association from 2009-13, and am now on CPERN's International Advisory Board.

 From 2010-15 I was on the Governing Board of the European International Studies Association, in the process acting as one of the two programme chairs for both the 2013 and 2015 EISA conferences.
 From 2012-14 I was the Chair of the Book Prize panel of judges for the International Political Economy Group of the British International Studies Association, and from 2011-15 I was part of the editorial team for the Routledge/RIPE Series in Global Political Economy.